klaytn/klaytn-docs/docs/node/service-chain/single-node-service-chain/installation-guide/configuration.md

 This page explains the configuration of a node in a single-node Service Chain.

 If you installed archive distribution, you can find the binaries and the config file in the directories you extracted the archives.
-Below is an example of execution commands.
+Below is an example of command execution.
 ```bash
 $ homi-darwin-amd64/bin/homi setup ...
 $ kscn-darwin-amd64/bin/kscnd start